zordone/menu-anim-bg/README.md

 * Tracking the active item and position the background behind it

 ## ToDo
+* Some kind of menu transition when scolling down (hide, darken, etc)
-* Add content to show scroll behaviour
+* Add page transitions
 * ActiveStyle: bg, underline
 * Position: top, side (rtl)
 * Tanslucent: true, false